NePheus/capacitor-fullscreen-notification/README.md

 ### App

-In you app, you can listen to the launch of the application and cancel the active notification:
+In your app, you can listen to the launch of the application.
+This event is fired when the fullscreen notification opens or the heads up notification is clicked.
+You can also cancel the active notification, if it exists:

 ```javascript
 import { FullScreenNotification } from 'capacitor-fullscreen-notification';